Boy, 16, dies after 'exchange of gunfire' with Toronto police: SIU

 Toronto police lay charges

-Toronto police say they laid charges of possessing a loaded firearm without a licence and occupying a motor vehicle with a firearm, alongside failing to comply with the terms of a release order for one of the youths.
+Toronto police said all of those people now face charges of possessing a loaded firearm without a licence and occupying a motor vehicle with a firearm, alongside another charge of failing to comply with the terms of a release order for one of the youths.

 Multiple investigators have been assigned to the case, and a post-mortem examination is being scheduled, according to the news release.